pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

 * Stockfish Handler (to activate the stockfish.exe engine for testing and as an opponent for the v7p3r engine)

 ### Game Monitoring
-* PGN Watcher (to monitor the active_game.pgn file for performant game monitoring independent of the engine)
+* PGN Watcher: an independent module to monitor the active_game.pgn file. provides more performant game monitoring, visuals should not be implemented in the engine
-* Metrics (to identify performance and move selection score issues)
+* Metrics: an independent module to handle metrics collection to identify performance and move selection score issues

 ### Performance Enhancement and Testing
 * Live Ruleset/Puzzle Tuner (to batch test specific scoring actions on predetermined positions)
-* Batch Game Analyzer (to batch compare v7p3r evaluations vs stockfish evaluations in previous games)
+* Batch Game Analyzer (to batch compare v7p3r's previous game evaluations vs stockfish evaluations and identify critical scoring differences between the engines)

 ## Basic Evaluation Scoring Rules